In the blind spot

 The performance “In the Blind Spot” belongs to the “Blind Spotting Performance Series“ launched in 2014 by Margrét Sara Guðjónsdóttir.
 It is simultaneously the first part of Angela Schubot’s 2015 solo trilogy “Körper ohne Macht” (Powerless Bodies).

 Direction, Choreography, Costume, Set design: Margret Sara Guðjónsdóttir/Performer/choreography: Angela Schubot/ Music: Peter Rehberg/Light: Martin Beeretz/ Thanks to: Zohar Frank/Company management, PR: björn & björn.
-Photos: Benjakon/Co-production: produced by Angela Schubot in collaboration with SOPHIENSÆLE, HAU Hebbel am Ufer, CDC Uzès Danse, Theater Freiburg, Schwankhalle Bremen and ImPulsTanz Wien, MDT Stockholm.
-Funded by the Hauptstadtkulturfonds.
-Supported by Tanzfabrik Berlin and ada Studio.
+Photos: Benjakon/Co-production: Commissioned and produced by Angela Schubot with support from: Hauptstadtkulturfonds, Tanzfabrik Berlin, ada Studio, SOPHIENSÆLE, HAU Hebbel am Ufer, CDC Uzès Danse, Theater Freiburg, Schwankhalle Bremen and ImPulsTanz Wien.
+Co-produce by Margrét Sara Guðjónsdóttir with support from MDT Stockholm.

 A soft punch in the face against the performance requirements